 Goals

-1. To provide students with the knowledge of a broad range of safety topics applicable to a biomedical research facility in a hands-on-"Learn by Doing" laboratory environment.
+1. To provide students with the knowledge of a broad range of safety topics applicable to a biomedical research facility.

 2. To foster critical thinking and problem solving skills vital to potential hazard recognition and accident prevention through mock learning scenarios and challenges.